wofsauge/IsaacDocs/docs/ItemConfig.md

 # Class "ItemConfig"
+ItemConfig does have a special Enum.  you can find it here [ItemConfigEnums](../enums/ItemConfigEnums.md)

 ## Functions
 ### Get·Card () {: aria-label='Functions' }
 [ ](#){: .const .tooltip .badge } [ ](#){: .abrep .tooltip .badge }